RUN247 > Running News > Ultramarathon News > Anna Troup makes it a Spine Race double after late exit of fellow frontrunner Johanna Antila

 “We hope Johanna returns to the Spine race in the future and wish her well in her recovery!”

-Horsfield poised for second
+Horsfield takes second

 Montane Winter Spine Race results